Anti Discrimination Policy and Procedure for the Resolution of Student Discrimination Complaints

 Statement of Policy

 In the event a student believes that they have experienced illegal discrimination they can report the matter following the steps outlined below.
-In view of the sensitivity of such charges, all College officials investigating discrimination complaints will exercise care to observe and protect the dignity, rights and privacy, and interests of all parties involved to the maximum extent possible.
+In view of the sensitivity of such charges, all University officials investigating discrimination complaints will exercise care to observe and protect the dignity, rights and privacy, and interests of all parties involved to the maximum extent possible.

 STEP 1: Office of the Provost